Active Weather Alerts

 Flood Advisory

-...FLOOD ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT SATURDAY... * WHAT...Flooding caused by runoff from rain and snowmelt continues. * WHERE...In Minnesota, Cook and Lake Counties. * WHEN...Until 700 PM CDT Saturday. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Some low-water crossings may become impassable.
-River or stream flows are elevated. * ADDITIONAL DETAILS... - At 948 AM CDT Friday, automated river gages and the public reported flooding in the advisory area.
-Minor flooding is occurring. - Expect high, fast moving water on area rivers and elevated lake levels.
-Water levels are near or just surpassed those seen during flood events in Spring 2022 and June 2024.
-Further water level increases are possible through this weekend after which slow declines should begin. - Some locations that will experience flooding include...
-Gunflint Lake, Forest Center, Little Saganaga Lake, Boundary Waters Canoe Area Wilderness, Snowbank Lake, Alpine Lake, Sea Gull Lake, Isabella, Saganaga Lake, Basswood Lake, Fall Lake, White Iron Lake, Birch Lake, Boundary Waters Canoe Area Wilderness North of the Gunflint Trail, Pine Lake, Alice Lake, Malberg Lake, Lake Polly and Thomas Lake. - Flood safety information can be found at www.weather.gov/safety/flood.
+...FLOOD ADVISORY NOW IN EFFECT UNTIL 345 PM CDT FRIDAY... * WHAT...Flooding caused by rain and snowmelt continues. * WHERE...In Minnesota, northwest Cook, northern Lake and northeast St. Louis Counties. * WHEN...Until 345 PM CDT Friday. * IMPACTS...Minor flooding in low-lying and poor drainage areas, rivers and around area lakes.
+Some low-water crossings may become impassable. * ADDITIONAL DETAILS... - At 254 PM CDT Monday, elevated river and lake levels continue. - This includes the following streams and drainages...
+Moose River, Jeanette Creek, Horse River, Basswood River, Kawishiwi River, and Hustler River.
+Additional rainfall amounts up to two tenths to three tenths of an inch are expected over the area through mid-week.
+Expect high, fast moving water on area rivers and elevated lake levels.
+Water levels are near or above those seen during flood events in Spring 2022 and June 2024.
+Areas near the end of the Gunflint Trail and near Ely will continue to see slow decreases in elevated water levels this week.
+For areas near and on Basswood Lake, flows are peaking as of Sunday afternoon, May 10, and at Lac La Croix peak flows are expected this week.
+Those venturing into the Boundary Waters should prepare for high water and possible inundation of portages and campsites, as well as dangerous rapids and very cold water. - Some locations that will experience flooding include...
+Gunflint Lake, Snowbank Lake, Basswood Lake, Boundary Waters Canoe Area Wilderness, Fall Lake, Sea Gull Lake, Saganaga Lake, Ensign Lake, Disappointment Lake and Lac La Croix. - Flood safety information can be found at www.weather.gov/safety/flood.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
-Turn around, don't drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
 Campers and hikers should avoid flooded trail crossings.
 If camping at a site along or near the banks of rivers or streams, move away from those locations and seek higher ground.
-Trails in hilly terrain can quickly become unstable during or shortly after heavy rainfall.
-Portage and hiking trails may be impassable and low-lying campsites may be inundated with excessive runoff in this section of the Boundary Waters as flooding is occurring or imminent. &&
+Portage and hiking trails may be impassable and low-lying campsites may be inundated with excessive runoff in this section of the Boundary Waters as flooding is occurring or imminent.
+Report observed flooding to local emergency services or law enforcement and to the National Weather Service in Duluth when you can do so safely.
+Flooding can be reported to the National Weather Service at 1-800-685-8612. &&

 Local Radar